 Skyline Drive’s overlooks make the Shenandoah National Park arguably one of the best drives in the eastern US.
 Especially to see the amazing fall foliage.

-The road and the park start just outside the town of Front Royal.
-It stretches southward for 105 miles to Afton.
-Here it meets up with another of our favorites, the Blue Ridge Parkway.
+The road and the park start just outside of Front Royal and stretches southward for 105 miles to Afton.
+Here is where the drive meets up with another of our favorites, the Blue Ridge Parkway.

 Along Skyline Drive’s gorgeous stretch of road are 75 overlooks.
 To the west the Shenandoah Valley, while to the east lies the Virginia Piedmont.